-In Sector 54, the Earth and Moon introduce scattered light signals throughout both orbits, and saturate the detectors as they cross through Camera 1 in the second half of each orbit.
+In Sector 55, the Earth and Moon introduce scattered light signals throughout the observations, with the strongest signals in the second half of both orbits.
+The Moon crosses through Camera 1 in the first orbit.

 2 Data Anomaly Flags

 See the SDPDD (§9) for a list of data quality flags and the associated binary values used for TESS data, and the TESS Instrument Handbook for a more detailed description of each flag.